Shalom Nagar: Execution of Adolf Eichmann

-Guards who survived the concentration camps were banned from the prison's second floor, where Eichmann's cell was located.
-Before this rule was clear, Nagar recalled, he once swapped duties with a guard who had an identification tattoo on his arm.
+Nagar recalled that before it was made clear Ashkenazi guards were barred from the prison's second floor, he once swapped duties with a guard who had a identification tattoo on his arm.
 At the door of Eichmann's cell, the guard rolled up his sleeve and confronted Eichmann, who responded by shouting in German.
 From then on, Nagar later said, the instructions were clear: "no switching or we'd get court-martialed".